Nasser Hospital mass graves: Background

-Since the start of the war, Israel has attacked, damaged or destroyed nearly every hospital in the Gaza Strip.
-In January 2024, the Gaza Health Ministry said that 40 bodies were buried inside the hospital due to "the siege on the neighbourhoods close to Nasser [Hospital]".
+Since the start of the Gaza war, Israel attacked, damaged, or destroyed nearly every hospital in the Gaza Strip.
+In January 2024, the Gaza Health Ministry (GHM) said that 40 bodies were buried inside the hospital due to: "the siege on the neighbourhoods close to Nasser [Hospital]".
 A Nasser Hospital official had told journalists in January that hospital staff had buried around 150 bodies in the hospital's yard.

 The hospital was shelled multiple times throughout the war and received significant international media coverage after the death of a 13-year-old amputee, Donia Abu Mohsen, who had survived a previous Israeli airstrike that had killed her entire family.
-Nasser Hospital was reported to be non-functional after a February Israeli raid.
+Nasser Hospital was reported to be non-functional after a Israel Defense Forces (IDF) raid in February.

-Israeli soldiers entered the hospital on 15 February 2024 from the south; according to a spokesman for the Gaza Health Ministry they destroyed tents and bulldozed a mass grave.
+Israeli soldiers entered the hospital on 15 February 2024 from the south; according to a spokesman for the Gaza Health Ministry (GHM) they destroyed tents and bulldozed a mass grave.
 Israel stated it exhumed and examined some 400 corpses looking for Israeli hostages.
 (Note: On 7 March, Israeli returned the corpses of 47 people whose bodies had been removed from the grave.)

 Due to power outages during the entry of Israeli soldiers into the hospital, five patients in the hospital died.
-On 18 February, the World Health Organization said the hospital could no longer serve its patients, and that the hospital was no longer functional.
+On 18 February, the World Health Organization (WHO) said the hospital could no longer serve its patients, and that the hospital was no longer functional.
 Tedros Adhanom Ghebreyesus attributed the hospital's inability to continue operating to the Israeli siege and raid.

-As of 23 February, the hospital no longer had food, water or oxygen for patients.
-The Gaza Health Ministry attributed thirteen patient deaths to the lack of electricity and oxygen at the hospital.
+As of 23 February 2024, the hospital no longer had food, water, or oxygen for patients.
+The Gaza Health Ministry (GHM) attributed thirteen patient deaths to the lack of electricity and oxygen at the hospital.

-Mass graves had previously been discovered at Al-Shifa Hospital after the siege there ended earlier in 2024.
+Mass graves had previously been discovered at al-Shifa Hospital after the siege there ended earlier in 2024.